 There are literally millions of WordPress plugins available that can solve all of your WordPress problems.
 Some plugins are important, other plugins are unnecessary.

-Here is a list of plugins that I personally recommend.
+Here is a list of plugins that we strongly recommend.
 They are free, but also have premium versions available.
-You can easily install these plugins via the Add New Plugin section within your WordPress dashboard.
+You can easily install these plugins via the Add New Plugin section from within your WordPress dashboard.

 The best WordPress anti-spam plugin available.
 Akismet does a great job at filtering out spam comments.

 W3 Total Cache is one of the best plugins to help improve your the performance of your website.
 When your site grows bigger, it’s important to start looking at how fast your site loads.
 A slow website will push visitors away.